Time-diffracting 2D wave vortices: Introduction

 Both monochromatic (spatial) and spatiotemporal vortices can occur in 2D wave systems.
 For example, monochromatic vortices have been observed in surface plasmon-polaritons \cite{Ohno2006OE, Gorodetski2008, Prinz2023} and water-surface waves \cite{Smirnova2024PRL, Wang2024}.
 However, monochromatic solutions of the 2D wave equation cannot be truly localized in an infinite homogeneous plane, as they are not square-integrable and therefore possess infinite energy.
 Hence, such vortices must be spatially bounded and can be generated only in finite-size cavities (or outside holes in the plane \cite{Domina2025}).
 In turn, spatiotemporal 2D vortices can be localized, but they propagate and diffract in both space and time, such that their vortex structure typically degrades away from the focal region.

-In this work, we describe another class of 2D wave vortices that are spatially localized (i.e., possess finite energy), do not propagate in space (i.e., have a stationary phase singularity and well-defined intrinsic OAM), and diffract only in time.
-These vortices can be regarded as spatiotemporal analogues of monochromatic vortex beams, where the propagation $z$-axis is replaced by time, as well as a limiting case of spatiotemporal vortices, for which the propagation velocity vanishes.
+In this work, we describe another class of 2D wave vortices that are spatially localized (i.e., possess finite energy), do not propagate in space (i.e., have a stationary phase singularity and well-defined intrinsic OAM), and propagate/diffract only along time, as shown in Fig.~\ref{fig:intro}(c).
+These vortices can be regarded as spatiotemporal analogues of monochromatic vortex beams, where the propagation $z$-axis is replaced by time $t$, as well as a limiting case of spatiotemporal vortices, for which the propagation velocity vanishes.
 We present the general integral expression as well as examples of exact-analytical and approximate-model solutions for such time-diffracting 2D wave vortices.
 In addition, we examine the Gouy phase associated with their temporal diffraction and rotational dynamics.
+Remarkably, time-diffracting 2D vortices can provide strong spatiotemporal concentration of energy and OAM at sub-wavelength scales, thereby offering a promising tool for linear and nonlinear optical interactions.